insight-platform/Similari/README.md

 | 500     | 17,705,508     | 57   |
 | 1000    | 58,834,824     | 17   |

 **SORT tracking**.
-Benchmark for N simultaneously observed objects run on 4 cores of Intel(R) Core(TM) i5-7440HQ CPU
+Benchmark for N simultaneously observed objects.
-@ 2.80GHz.
 The benchmark doesn't use heuristics that separate the observed objects based on object distances.

 The benchmark is located at [benches/simple_sort_tracker.rs](benches/simple_sort_tracker.rs).